Lev Dovator: Battle of Moscow

-On November 20, his unit became the 3rd Cavalry Corps due to its enormous battlefield success.
+On 20 November, his unit became the 3rd Cavalry Corps due to its enormous battlefield success.
 On 27 November, however, it was renamed the 2nd Guards Cavalry Corps.
 During the Battle of Moscow, Dovator was the commander of 2nd Guards Cavalry Corps, which fended off the enemy advance at Volokolamsk.

 He was killed in an offensive action on 19 December 1941, near the outskirts of Ruza.
 He was reportedly cut down by machine-gun fire while crawling towards a forward position to get a better look near the village of Palashkino.

-Dovator was posthumously awarded the title Hero of the Soviet Union two days afterwards, as well as the Order of Lenin.
+Dovator was posthumously awarded the title Hero of the Soviet Union, two days afterwards, as well as the Order of Lenin.
 He was replaced in command by Major General Issa Pliyev.
-Lev Dovator is buried alongside Ivan Panfilov, as they fought together to stop the 9th Army (Wehrmacht) from reaching Moscow.
+Lev Dovator was buried alongside Ivan Panfilov, as they fought together to stop the 9th Army (Wehrmacht) from reaching Moscow.